A quick look at the vaping trends of 2021, including disposables and nic salt

+Pod kits will become even more popular.
 A common refrain among many vapers is that mod devices are overly complicated and expensive.
 Access to the promised land of smooth hits, intense flavours and bigger vapour clouds requires a steep learning curve that involves intricate knowledge of the different coils, tanks, mods and more.
 However, due to the growth in the availability of nicotine salts, lower wattage devices are becoming a viable alternative to sub-ohm devices.

 Sub-ohm devices need a higher wattage because freebase nicotine requires a higher heat to vaporise.
 But because nic salts vaporise at a lower heat, even lower wattage devices can produce thick clouds and a great taste with higher resistance coils.
 Pod devices are straightforward to use, which means new vapers can get the best of both worlds: Easy to use devices, with a great taste.

 2020 was the year of the Uwell Caliburn Pod.
 A minimalist design and excellent build quality complemented by great battery life and a delicious taste made it a sure-fire favourite among vapers.
 And with two exciting new devices launched at the end of the year — The Koko Prime and the G Pod Kit — expect 2021 to be another strong year for the Asian manufacturer.

 Smoking Vapor’s Mi-Pod Pod Pro Refillable Vaping Kit continues to be very popular with consumers.
 This compact, all-in-one device’s robust build and great flavour make it a regular fixture on the lists of best pod devices.
 With a new version scheduled for this year, the MiPod will continue to perform strongly.